 To develop these protocols, the Fall Planning Team reviewed documents published by the Center for Disease Control (CDC), Washington State Department of Health (DOH), and Public Health – Seattle and King County (‘Public Health’).
 Additionally, we consulted the Organization of Parenting Education Programs (OPEP) checklist for reopening preschools.
 From those recommendations, we created a list of protocols that our school will follow, both before we open and while school is in session, to mitigate the risks of spreading COVID-19.

-The teachers at RVCP have agreed to in-person outdoor school.
+The teachers at RVCP have agreed to return to indoor and outdoor in-person school.
 Our teachers have successfully operated preschool summer camp for six weeks, adhering closely to the safety protocols developed around social distancing and cleaning to mitigate the spread of COVID-19.

 RVCP teachers agree to the following: